dcronqvist/advent-2020/README.md

 - **Day 14**: Today was fun!
 I haven't had much time to do these problems in the morning unfortunately, so I've fallen down the leaderboard :(

 - **Day 15**: I went up in time today!
 I had some trouble getting the hang of the rules for the game the elves were playing, but once it clicked I managed to solve it relatively quickly.

+- **Day 16**: This was a really cool problem, and unlike any problem I've done before.
+It was super interesting to try to figure out which column that corresponded to which.